gmcnaughton/findhdr/README.md

 Print a list of HDRs found in a directory:

-    findhdr -in ~/path/to/photos
+    findhdr /path/to/photos

-Hard-link HDRs found in the `-in` directory to the `-out` directory:
+Link HDRs found into the `-link` directory:

-    findhdr -in ~/path/to/photos -out ./out -link
+    findhdr -link ./out /path/to/photos

 ## Contributing